Jack Vettriano: Criticism

 According to The Daily Telegraph he has been described as the Jeffrey Archer of the art world, a purveyor of "badly conceived soft porn", and a painter of "dim erotica".
 According to Vanity Fair, critics say Jack Vettriano paints brainless erotica.
 Sandy Moffat, head of drawing and painting at Glasgow School of Art, said: "He can't paint, he just colours in."
 The Guardians art critic, Jonathan Jones, described Vettriano's paintings as a group as "brainless" and said Vettriano "is not even an artist."
 Richard Calvocoressi, at the time director of the Scottish National Gallery of Modern Art, said: "I'd be more than happy to say that we think him an indifferent painter and that he is very low down our list of priorities (whether or not we can afford his work, which at the moment we obviously can't).
 His 'popularity' rests on cheap commercial reproductions of his paintings."

+In 2004, in the Sunday Times, the art critic Waldemar Januszczak responded to complaints by Vettriano that his work was not being collected by British museums:

+The national collections do not buy Vettriano’s work because it is meretricious rubbish.
+It may have a role to play on the walls of a cocktail bar with pretensions, but its intrinsic shallowness, its magazine slickness, the unsightly coyness of its eroticism, the absurd melodrama of its moods, the banality of its imaginative flourishes, the creepiness of its world-view, the facelessness of its finish, all these shortcomings disqualify it from serious consideration by a national collection.
+The state has no duty to buy it, any more than it has a duty to buy Tretchikoff’s Green Lady, or that popular poster of a female tennis player scratching her naked bum, or the three flying ducks.
+As Dryden once opined on the issue of popular taste:'The most may err as grossly as the few.'